xchux/2025_NTU_ML/HW2/README.md

 ## LLM Model Files
 - Large LLM model files (e.g., `Meta-Llama-3.1-8B-Instruct-Q8_0.gguf`) are used for agent-driven code generation and improvement.
-- When using deepseek-coder-6.7b-instruct.Q5_0.gguf had encountered blank `best_solution.py` and complete `submission.csv`
+- When using `deepseek-coder-6.7b-instruct.Q5_0.gguf` had encountered blank `best_solution.py` and complete `submission.csv`
+- When using `qwen2.5-coder-7b-instruct-q8_0.gguf` beware of docker resource.
+In mine experience at least 10 GB RAM and high performance disk.

 ## Notes
 - All dependencies are listed in `requirements.txt` and `pyproject.toml`.
 - The Dockerfile ensures a consistent, GPU-enabled environment for reproducibility.
 - For best results, use the provided Docker setup or match the Python and package versions exactly.
-- !!!
-It is still difficult to obtain reproducible and stable results. !!!
+- ‼️It is still difficult to obtain reproducible and stable results. ‼️

 ## Best result
 Private Score: 0.94748

 Public score: 1.01036

 ## Contact